Toolchain integration

 Summary

 Livt should fit into existing hardware flows, not replace them all at once.
-Keep the generated VHDL visible, maintain clean top-level boundaries, wrap vendor-specific blocks behind interfaces, and treat constraints as part of the design.
+Keep build artifacts visible, maintain clean top-level boundaries, wrap vendor-specific blocks behind interfaces, and treat constraints as part of the design.